-Please be aware that some trails may be one-direction only, so we advise you to check ahead to ensure that you enter the trail in the correct direction.
+Please be aware that some trails may be one-direction only, or only seasonally open, so we advise you to check ahead to ensure that the trail is open and that you enter the trail in the correct direction.
 Please always maintain a 2 metre/6 feet minimum distance from those outside your bubble.

 The East Coast Trail: Sugarloaf Path Route: Logy Bay to Quidi Vidi Village

 In a place famous for its raw, natural beauty, it’s no surprise that many of its most stunning attractions are only accessible by foot.
 Starting just outside St. John’s, the Sugarloaf Path quickly leads you from civilization to an authentic fishing village rich in history and stunning scenery.
 Stick around for a meal at Mallard Cottage restaurant.

 The East Coast Trail: Deadman’s Bay Path Route: Fort Amherst to Blackhead

 Length: 10.6 km

 Take in unparalleled coastal views, an authentic shipwreck, and the defiant beauty of the Fort Amherst lighthouse on the Deadman’s Bay Path.
 As you traverse the easternmost edge of the Atlantic Ocean, you’ll discover berry picking grounds and some of the best birdwatching on the continent.

 Short in length, and abundant in natural wonders, the Cuckholds Cove Trail leads you to some of the most striking coastal views the province has to offer.
 At Cuckolds Cove, witness the turbulent beauty of the Atlantic Ocean relentlessly crashing into the rocky shores.
 Then, get a glimpse of the deceptively tranquil waters of George’s Pond.